 The Children’s Dental Center team understands how challenging these situations can be.
 Which is why we will do everything in our power to resolve the injury as soon as possible.

 Dental emergencies vary in their severity.
 They can range from simple cuts and scrapes to full-scale jaw fractures.
-But, we want you to know that if dental emergencies in Fishers and Indianapolis are important to you, they are important to us.
+We want you to know that if dental emergencies in Fishers and Indianapolis are important to you, they are important to us.
 We will do everything we can to make you and your child more comfortable.
 Depending on the nature of your child’s injury, you may need to do different things.
 You can either contact our office for an emergency appointment, care for the injury at home, or take your child to the hospital for emergency evaluation and care.

 Because dental emergencies often involve a blow to the head or face, you should take your child into the nearest emergency room or call 911 anytime they lose consciousness or if they have trouble breathing.
 You should also visit the emergency room if your child has either of these symptoms:

-A broken jaw can affect the way your child’s teeth and jaw grow, which is why you should seek emergency care.
+- Possible Broken Jaw- A broken jaw can affect the way your child’s teeth and jaw grow, which is why you should seek emergency care.
 If your little one has swelling, pain, or numbness in their jaw area after a blow to the head.
 Broken jaws can also cause teeth displacement, bruising, or teeth that feel loose.

-Emergency Dental Care—Our Office
+Emergency Dental Care Versus Our Office Care

-Tips For Calming Your Child Before Their Appointment
+Tips for Calming Your Child Before Their Appointment